Probing dark matter interactions with a RES-NOVA prototype cryogenic detector: Data Processing and detector performance

-The dominant contribution to the total counting rate in the DM RoI (2.5--10~keV) originates from background sources external to the crystal.
-These are primarily associated with the cryogenic infrastructure, such as Bremsstrahlung radiation from $^{210}$Bi present in the internal Pb shielding, and with environmental backgrounds, mainly due to ambient neutrons and $\gamma$-ray radiation, as previously discussed in Ref.~\cite{RES-NOVACollaboration:DM2025}.
 Dedicated Monte Carlo studies will be performed to assess in more detail the different contributions.
 To further illustrate this point, Fig.~\ref{fig:accepted_events} also shows the expected contribution from radioactive bulk contaminations within the operated PbWO$_4$ crystal.
 This component is evaluated through Monte Carlo simulations of the experimental setup, using as input the results of the high-statistics radioactive screening measurements performed on the same crystal and summarized in Tab.~\ref{tab:radio}.
+The main contribution in the RoI is attributed to $^{210}$Pb.

 To evaluate the detection and reconstruction efficiency in the RoI for DM investigations, we injected a comb of simulated mono-energetic pulses directly into the raw data stream and processed them through the full analysis pipeline.
+Injected pulses are generated as scaled copies of the signal template.
+No amplitude-dependent pulse-shape variations are included.
+This approximation is justified by the expected linear response of the Ge--NTD sensor in the considered energy range and by the observed linear correlation between pulse height and reconstructed amplitude down to the RoI.
+Each data chunk of 2048 samples was tested for every simulated amplitude.
 For each simulated energy, events that passed the quality selection and were correctly reconstructed were counted as successful detections.
 The efficiency $\epsilon(E)$, dependent on the chosen quality selection tolerance, was then obtained as the fraction of successfully reconstructed events over the total number of injected pulses at each energy value.
 In Fig.~\ref{fig:efficiency}, the results of this analysis step are shown.
 In addition, for the evaluation of the detector baseline resolution, we fit a Gaussian distribution to the simulated lines obtaining: $\sigma=$~234~eV, see Fig.~\ref{fig:baseline_resolution}.